 Chile boosts minimum age for AstraZeneca vaccine to 45 after blood clot report

-Chile's health ministry said Thursday it would raise the minimum age of men approved to receive the AstraZeneca (AZN.L) coronavirus vaccine to 45, from 18, until authorities complete an investigation into a young man who had a blood clot after his first shot.
+SANTIAGO (Reuters) - Chile’s health ministry said Thursday it would raise the minimum age of men approved to receive the AstraZeneca coronavirus vaccine to 45, from 18, until authorities complete an investigation into a young man who had a blood clot after his first shot.

 Chile, a global leader in vaccinating its citizens against the virus, received its first doses of the AstraZeneca-Oxford University vaccine in April.
 Regulators initially approved the vaccine for men over 18 and women over 45.